 When attempting to assess causes of vertical or diagonal diplopia, it will behoove you to assess the patient for concurrent ocular or facial symptoms.
 If the patient presents with either unilateral or bilateral proptosis or limitation on forced duction testing, consider thyroid eye disease or an orbital lesion.
 Note that these conditions do not always present with proptosis.4,5

-If a patient presents with ptosis, consider a cranial nerve III palsy as discussed, but also consider MG, a concurrent Horner's syndrome, GCA, or stroke.
+If a patient presents with ptosis, consider a cranial nerve III palsy as discussed, but also consider MG, a concurrent Horner's syndrome

 A painful CN III palsy, painful Horner's syndrome, GCA, and stroke are neuro-ophthalmic emergencies.